HAMZATURTUS/ParkingSim/parkingsim/README.md

 Each car's measurements are based on a chosen real counterpart and uses their practical values

-GLUTSedan   - Toyota Camry
+GLUTSedan \t- Toyota Camry

-GLUTHatch   - Toyota Yaris
+GLUTHatch \t- Toyota Yaris

-GLUTSuv     - Ford Explorer
+GLUTSuv \t- Ford Explorer

-GLUTMinivan - Dodge Caravan
+GLUTMinivan \t- Dodge Caravan

-GLUTVan     - GMC Savana
+GLUTVan \t- GMC Savana

 so far the program can only run on linux using